ArcaneMage/javalaboratories-java-extensions/README.md

 ### Try
 `Try` is another class that represents a computation/operation that may either result in an exception or a success.
-It is similar to the `Either` class type but it dynamically decides the success/failure state.
-This implementation of the `Try` class is inspired by Scala's Try class, and is considered to be a monad as well as a functor, which means the context of the container is transformable via the `flatMap` and `map` methods.
+It is similar to the `Either` class type, but it dynamically decides the success/failure state.
+The implementation of the `Try` class is inspired by Scala's Try class, and is considered to be a monad as well as a functor, which means the context of the container is transformable via the `flatMap` and `map` methods.